mgpluscss/mgplus/readme.md

 **[Corporate website integration](https://www.evodim.com)**

-### Features
+### Advantages

-* Lightweight and many components
+* Lightweight and many components implemented
 * Reponsive and mobile first design
 * Sass sources could be extended or composed for your custom needs
-* JS plugins to interact with some component (optional)
+* JS plugins to interact with some component (optional and no custom js code is required)

-Usefull components was included in this library:
+* Components could be integrated easily in php, react, angular, it is just html markups

+#### Features

 * Custom variables
-* Theming (dark theme)
+* Theming (dark mode)
 * Navs
 * Tabs
 * Forms inputs